 Now residing in Kansas City, Melinda Hedgecorth has been living the last 14 years in one of the capital cities of flamenco dance: Sevilla, Spain.
 Surrounded by artists and experts, she has studied, performed and taught flamenco, gaining experience onstage with local musicians in performances at flamenco clubs such as Peña Flamenca Pies de Plomo or cultural centers such as the Centro Andaluz de Arte Contemporáneo.
 She has been especially influenced by studies with flamenco prodigies of our day such as Israel Galván, Mercedes Ruíz, Belén Maya, Isabel Bayón and La Moneta among many others.

 Bruno Bessa – vocals

 Bruno has performed in many Jazz venues in Kansas City.
-Alongside guitarists Jordan Shipley and Michael McClintock, he is one of the vocalists of the Cubanisms project in Kansas City.
+Alongside guitarist Michael McClintock, he is one of the vocalists of the Cubanisms project in Kansas City.
 He has also worked with many local Jazz musicians including Mark Lowrey, Rod Fleeman, Doug Auwater.
 Current member of Arara Azul Band where he shares the stage with vocalists Shay Estes and Angelique Staggs.
 Bruno has been greatly influenced by artists from his native Brazil such as Lenine, Ednardo, Caetano Veloso and Gal Costa.
 His vocals blend the old and the new sounds of the Lusophone World.